 Category Archives: Uncategorized

-The watchword for the week: Make a joyful noise to God, all the earth; sing the glory of his name; give to him glorious praise.
-Psalm 66:1,2 Let us give thanks for your goodness, dear God, let the people shout their joy.
+The watchword for the week: Sing to the God, bless God’s name; tell of God’s salvation from day to day.
+Psalm 96:2 Let us give thanks for your goodness, dear God, let the people shout their joy.
 We praise you for … Continue reading